bravecollective/neucore-api-go/docs/EsiToken.md

 ### NewEsiToken

-`func NewEsiToken(eveLoginId int32, validToken NullableBool, validTokenTime NullableTime, hasRoles NullableBool, ) *EsiToken`
+`func NewEsiToken(eveLoginId int32, characterId int32, playerId int32, validToken NullableBool, validTokenTime NullableTime, hasRoles NullableBool, ) *EsiToken`

 NewEsiToken instantiates a new EsiToken object
 This constructor will assign default values to properties that have it defined,